jpsca/proper/docs/docs/router.md

 Although they look similar, an URL path like `/hello/world` in Proper (as in most modern frameworks) it doesn't match a `word` file in a `hello` folder.
 You must connect that URL to some code that will answer that request.

 That is what the Proper router does: recognizes URLs and dispatches them to a controller's action; or redirect you to another URL.
-It can also generate URLs for you from their names, avoiding the need to hardcode strings in your templates.
+It can also generate URLs for you from their names, avoiding the need to hardcode strings in your components.

 ### 1.1 Connecting URLs to Code